pytorch/serve/docs/configuration.md

 ### Load models at startup

-User can configure load models while TS startup.
-TS can load models from `model_store` or from HTTP(s) URL.
+User can configure load models while TorchServe startup.
+TorchServe can load models from `model_store` or from HTTP(s) URL.

 * model_store
 	* standalone: default: N/A, load models from local disk is disabled.